 No More Cash

-Like I said above, I used the majority of my cash holdings to purchase a house.
+Like I said above, I used the majority of my liquid net worth to purchase a house.
 I now only have a little over 9k in cash.
 One of my big goals this year is to increase my cash holdings, because I don’t feel like I have enough to weather an emergency.
 My goal is to get 6K in my short-term emergency savings account (I’m about a third of the way there).

 It’s hard to see my cash holdings go from 67K to 9K in a year, but it helps to know that I didn’t waste it.
 Most of that extra money is still there, it’s just in a different asset form.
 Which leads me to my next category.